 Lead with Integrity, Transparency and Purpose

 To lead with integrity, transparency and purpose implies a deep commitment to ethical action, regardless of circumstance.
-It requires discipline and authenticity.
-Leaders who act with this principle set the tone for their organization, and articulate a shared vision that facilitates dialogue, inspires loyalty and enhances brand credibility.
+Leaders who act with this principle set the tone for their organizations, and articulate a shared vision that facilitates dialogue, inspires loyalty and enhances brand credibility.

 Shareholders need a return on investment, but business works best when it creates value for a range of stakeholders.
 Customers, employees, suppliers and society at large contribute to the stakeholder fabric that enables a business to thrive.
-When a business embraces stakeholders all parties benefit by building relationships of trust.
-It enables more meaningful work for employees,improves the livelihoods of suppliers, enhances the economic potential of communities and increases profits for shareholders.
+When a business embraces stakeholders it can enable more meaningful work for employees, enhance the economic potential of communities and increase profits for shareholders.